-The Ocklawaha River (the largest tributary of the St. Johns River) and its springs and wetlands have been impacted by a dam that was built in Putnam County in the late 1960’s as part of the failed Cross Florida Barge Canal.
-The Rodman Dam (now known as the Kirkpatrick Dam) resulted in the clearing and flooding of approximately 7,500 acres of floodplain forests, while submerging over 20 springs beneath a massive pool of water.
+The Ocklawaha River (the largest tributary of the St. Johns River) and its springs and wetlands have been impacted by a Dam that was built in Putnam County in the late 1960’s as part of the failed Cross Florida Barge Canal.
+The Rodman Dam (now known as the Kirkpatrick Dam) resulted in the clearing and flooding of approximately 7,500 acres of floodplain forests, while submerging over 20 springs and 16 miles of the Ocklawaha River beneath a massive pool of water.

 Benefits of Freeing the Ocklawaha: